bderleta/php-clickhouse/README.md

 The main goal is to achieve better performance than pure-PHP clients, by using binary protocol, and better memory management.

-Optional weird optimizations, like returning results as indexed array instead of associative ones may be enabled using `./configure --enable-overoptimization`.
+Optional weird optimizations, like returning results as indexed array instead of associative ones, or returning decimals as floats, may be enabled using
+`./configure` flag `--enable-overoptimization`.
 They provide some speedup, but at the cost of losing some functionality, so by default that option is disabled.

 ## Prerequisites